microbus-io/fabric/docs/general/mission-statement.md

 ### Reliability

 Reliable communication is an imperative quality of any distributed system.
 In `Microbus`, microservices communicate with each other over a messaging bus.
-Each microservice connects to the bus over a persistent bi-directional multiplexed connection that is monitored constantly and kept alive with automatic reconnects if required.
+Each microservice connects to the bus over a [persistent multiplexed connection](../blocks/multiplexed.md) that is monitored constantly and kept alive with automatic reconnects if required.
 Locality-aware routing, [ack of fail fast](../blocks/ack-or-fail.md) and [graceful shutdowns](../blocks/graceful-shutdown.md) further enhance the reliability of communications.

 It is also imperative that a distributed system remains online at all times. `Microbus` achieves that by capturing all errors and panics so that malfunctioning microservices do not crash.